tanyelai/neuroscience/README.md

 2) [Neurobiology](https://www.coursera.org/learn/neurobiology) </br>
 3) [Medical Neuroscience](https://www.coursera.org/learn/medical-neuroscience) (Course is given by Leonard E. White, Ph.D. who is also one of the writers of Neuroscience 6th Edition.) </br><br/><br/>

-## Diary
+## Notes

-### Day 1
+### Philosophy of Cognitive Sciences
-I completed half of the course "Philosophy and the Sciences: Introduction to the Philosophy of Cognitive Sciences".
-It's relatively short and superficial course.
-They cover the main concepts of brain evolutionary theory and consciousness.
-After explaining the fundamentals of ideas, they mostly provide external resources for further information.
+*Philosophy of Cognitive Sciences* is a short course that provides fundamental theories.
+They share lots of additional reading sources, I will be adding later.
 Some links that I find useful for philosophy of the topic:
 - [Evolutionary Psychology](https://iep.utm.edu/evol-psy/)
 - [Evolution of Language](http://www.lel.ed.ac.uk/cle/)
 - [Niche Construction](https://nicheconstruction.com)